AndrewMillerOnline/andrewmilleronline.github.io/_posts/2023-05-04-treatise-on-snapshotting-data-crm-analytics.md

 ## Considerations when snapshotting

 Snapshot datasets by their very definition will grow over time as the recipe continually adds more and more rows onto the dataset.
 If you're not careful, this can lead to snapshot recipes that eventually explode in runtime, bringing your entire CRMA data infrastructure to a grinding halt.
-However, there are four key areas to consider when designign your snapshot recipe that will prevent this explosion: the grain of your snapshot data, the lookback period, your data retention period, and when the snapshot is scheduled to run.
+However, there are four key areas to consider when designing your snapshot recipe that will prevent this explosion: the grain of your snapshot data, the lookback period, your data retention period, and when the snapshot is scheduled to run.

 ### Grain

 The first and most important thing you should consider is the grain of your data, as this can make orders of magnitude worth of difference in how quickly your dataset grows.

 Let's use opportunities as an example.
 Does your snapshot dataset need to contain every single opportunity?
-If you want to see how individual opportunities changes over time, it very well might!
+If you want to see how individual opportunities change over time, it very well might!
 However, if the end goal of your analysis is to see how the opportunity pipeline for an individual sales rep changes over time, then you can probably aggregate your snapshot at the rep level instead.
 Continuing this example, if your org has 1,000 reps with an average of 30 opps each, an opportunity-level grain will result in snapshot dataset growth of 30,000 rows per day whereas a rep-level grain would result in only 1,000 rows per day.
 This makes a **huge** impact over time.

 ### Lookback Period